 One of the two biggest peer-to-peer lenders, Lending Club makes loans up to $40,000.
 Though very similar to other peer-to-peer lenders in many ways, it is a bit more lenient with credit scores, requiring a minimum of 600, but a bit stricter with other criteria such as debt-to-income data.
 APRs range from 5.99% to 35.89%* APR.
 Best APR is available to borrowers with excellent credit.

 Lending Club does business in 48 states (right now, you’re out of luck in Iowa and West Virginia).
-Lending Club also charges a loan origination fee up to 5% and charges a check-processing fee.
+Lending Club also charges a loan origination fee from 1% to 6% and charges a check-processing fee.
 Terms are three or five years, though Lending Club makes two-year loans to its most credit-worthy borrowers.

 Why it’s a solid bet: Lending Club is a major player and pioneer in the peer-to-peer lending business.
 They also have the same strengths: competitive interest rates, wide availability, and transparency.
 If you’re thinking of seeing what kind of rate you can wrangle with one of these companies, it’s absolutely worth checking with the other at the same time — neither company uses a “hard pull” that will impact your credit score.